As streamers cut costs, TV shows — and residuals — vanish

 As streamers cut costs, TV shows — and residuals — vanishShow all 10

-Actor Diana-Maria Riva is all too familiar with one of her shows being canceled.
-For a performer, it’s a painful, unfortunate part of show business.
+Actor Diana-Maria Riva is all too familiar with a show being canceled.
+For a performer, it’s painful, unfortunate part of show business.
 But this was different.

-In December, Riva was floored when she found out that “Gordita Chronicles,” her recently canceled family comedy, would be removed from HBO Max's vast streaming library — one of dozens of shows that HBO last year effectively wiped from existence for U.S. viewers.
-Among others: "Westworld,” “The Time Traveler’s Wife,” “Minx,” “Mrs. Fletcher” and numerous animated and reality series.
+In December, Riva was floored when she found out that “Gordita Chronicles” would be removed entirely from HBO Max's vast streaming library — one of dozens of shows that HBO effectively wiped from existence for U.S. viewers.

-For Riva, the developments were crushing.
-Over 10 episodes, the critically lauded series followed a plus-sized 12-year-old named Cucu as she and her Dominican family adapt to life in 1980s Miami.

 As streamers face mounting pressure to save money, several have followed HBO’s lead.
-Erasing original shows from their libraries can help streamers get tax write-downs and, to a smaller extent, save on residual payments.
-But it brings criticism that they are sidelining already marginalized voices and shortchanging creatives out of already slimmer residual paychecks.
-These issues have increased tension between executives and writers amid union contract negotiations that started late last month and could lead to a significant work stoppage this spring.
+Erasing original shows can help streamers get tax write-downs and, to a smaller extent, save on residual payments.
+But it brings criticism that they are sidelining already marginalized voices and shortchanging creatives.
+These issues have increased tension between executives and writers amid union contract negotiations that started in March and could lead to a significant work stoppage.

-Streaming companies offer this defense: They never promised that shows would live forever.
-In a hyper-competitive, changing market, they say, each streamer is trying to balance ample offerings with sheer survival.
+Streaming companies offer this defense: They never promised shows would live forever.
+In a hyper-competitive market, they say, each streamer is trying to balance ample offerings with sheer survival.

-Amid the downturn in the tech and media industries, streamers are being pushed to cut spending and turn a profit rather than "chasing growth at all costs,” media analyst Dan Rayburn says.
+Amid the downturn in tech and media, streamers are being pushed to cut spending and turn a profit rather than "chasing growth at all costs,” media analyst Dan Rayburn says.

-“These companies have had to change the way they’re spending on content because Wall Street says you’ve got to get to profitability much faster,” Rayburn says.
-He cites how Disney's stock nosedived in November after the company revealed that its direct-to-consumer unit, which includes Disney+, Hulu and ESPN+, lost nearly $1.5 billion in one quarter.

 Casey Bloys, chair and CEO of HBO and HBO Max, said on a recent episode of “The Watch” podcast that streamers are taking a closer look at their libraries and seeing how best to profit.